feathersjs/docs/api/authentication/local.md

 ### authenticate(authentication, params)

+`localStrategy.authenticate(authentication, params)` is the main endpoint implemented by any [authentication strategy](./strategy.md).
+It is usually called for authentication requests for this strategy by the [AuthenticationService](./service.md).

 ## Customization

 The `LocalStrategy` can be customized like any ES6 class and then registered on the [AuthenticationService](./service.md):